amodrojs/amodro-lifecycle/README.md

 ## Usage

-The core of this project is lifecycle.js It is implemented as a plain JavaScript constructor function with prototype.
+The core of this project is lifecycle.js.
+It is implemented as a plain JavaScript constructor function with prototype.
 No hidden state.
 Since this is still under development, transparency into the operation is useful, as the design is shaped by implementation tests.
 That could change over time, where some APIs or state becomes hidden as it proven out in some module system experiments.

 Use the lifecycle.js as the basis for the module loader.
 Wrap and extend it to provide specific module system APIs.

+Example wrappings:

+* [amodrojs/amodro-base](https://github.com/amodrojs/amodro-base): AMD and adapting ES syntax to an AMD underpinning.
+Includes loader plugin support, './' and '../' relative ID normalization to a module ID space, loader config for paths and module ID aliasing.
+* [amodrojs/node-es-adapt](https://github.com/amodrojs/node-es-adapt): ES module syntax in node, allowing ES modules to use traditional node modules as dependencies.
+Uses node's ID normalization and adds loader plugin support.

-See [amodro-base](https://github.com/amodrojs/amodro-base) as an example.
-Also see that repo for most of the tests.
-While there is a test directory in this repo, the code is being primarily tested in the loader wrapper repos.
+Also see those repos for most of the tests.
+While there is a test directory in this repo, the code is being primarily tested in the loader wrapper repos, as the goal of this project is to be wrapped by other code to complete a module system.

-lifecycle.js could also be used in the development of an ES loader, and as part of an experimental patch to node to experiment with bridging ES modules with Node's traditional module system.

 ## Lifecycle